-I posted a recipe on my social media that was simply “Strawberries and Cream.”
+I posted a recipe on my social media page that was simply “Strawberries and Cream.”

 Some folks said, “I make this with coconut cream.
 Dairy is too inflammatory…”